KMartinSA/Autotest/README.md

 ![Fail2](https://github.com/user-attachments/assets/00cf3274-936d-4742-9ca2-5d110d5d7aa8)

-We resolved that test by adding it to the actual image tag aand then it could discover the alt tag in this component.
+We resolved that test by adding it to the actual image tag and then it could discover the alt tag in this component. \
 As featured below:

 ![CodePass](https://github.com/user-attachments/assets/1c32e148-4022-4bc6-a975-ab86db01fb95)